theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-script.md

 2. Open the *Advanced Editor*.
 3. Open the Xtract Universal *loading_script* in any text editor.
 4. Copy the complete content into the *Advanced Editor* window in Power BI.
-4. Change the values for *ExtractionName* and the *ServerURL* to match the names of your Xtract Universal extraction and web server. **Attention:** Only use extractions that are set to *Power BI Connector* destination in Xtract Universal.
+4. Change the values for *ExtractionName* and the *ServerURL* to match the names of your Xtract Universal extraction and web server.<br>
+ **Attention:** Only use extractions that are set to *Power BI Connector* destination in Xtract Universal.
 5. Close the *Advanced Editor*.
 6. Click on *Close & Apply*.
 7. When prompted for *Anonymous*, *Basic* or *Windows* authentication, follow the steps as outlined in [Single Sign On and SAP authentication](./pbi-SSO)